- FEBRUARY SOLD OUT - MAY REGISTRATION NOW OPEN

 Prevention Conference: Building Brighter Futures

-Registration is NOW OPEN!
-Join us in Saskatoon February 11th & 12th, 2025 at the Saskatoon Inn.
+Join us in Saskatoon May 27th & 28th, 2025 at the Saskatoon Inn.

 Attendees will leave with valuable information to help their community develop and enhance their Prevention and Child and Family Services programs.